 Some Quirks

-However, despite its unique characteristics, there were some quirks that I encountered while using this product.
-One of them is the sleep wake function, which proved to be a bit complicated.
-Unlike a regular laptop where tapping on the display would wake it up from sleep, here you have to press the power button, which is located at an unusual spot near the bottom edge.
-I found myself accidentally powering off the device when transitioning between different modes, and it became quite frustrating.
-Another inconvenience is that when trying to log in, the virtual keyboard doesn’t show up, so you have to rely on the default Windows login screen.
+Despite its unique features, I ran into some issues while using this product.
+One of them is the sleep wake function.
+Instead of tapping the screen to wake it up like a regular laptop, you have to press a button near the bottom edge, which was a bit confusing.
+I accidentally turned off the device a few times while switching modes, which got frustrating.
+Also, when logging in, the virtual keyboard sometimes doesn’t show up, so you have to use the default Windows login screen.

 Battery Life